-Miss Teen Universe Lotte Van Der Zee Dead at 19 After Suffering Heart Attack
+Miss Teenager Universe Lotte Van Der Zee Dead at 19 After Suffering Heart Attack

 Instagram

-A former Miss Teen Universe has passed away at the age of 19.
+A former Miss Teenager Universe has passed away at the age of 19.

 The Dutch model, Lotte van der Zee, was on a family ski trip when she suffered from a heart attack.
 Her parents, Bert van der Zee and Eugeniek van het Hul, took to their daughter's Instagram account to share the devastating news.